Elkhorn Slough

 Elkhorn Slough is a 7 mi tidal slough and estuary on Monterey Bay in Monterey County, California.
 It is California's second largest estuary and the United States' first estuarine sanctuary.
 The community of Moss Landing and the Moss Landing Power Plant are located at the mouth of the slough on the bay.
+The Elkhorn Slough National Estuarine Research Reserve and Elkhorn Slough State Marine Conservation Area (SMCA) are in the area.

 Elkhorn Slough harbors the largest tract of tidal salt marsh in California outside the San Francisco Bay and provides much-needed habitat for hundreds of species of plants and animals, including more than 340 species of birds.
 It has been designated as a protected Ramsar site since 2018.

 History

 The name of the slough derives from the native tule elk Cervus canadensis nannodes, now extirpated from the region.

 Elkhorn Slough occupies the western reaches of Elkhorn Valley, a relic river valley eroded by drainage pouring out of the Santa Clara Valley and/or Great Valley of California (before the Golden Gate opened) into Monterey Bay during the early Pleistocene.
 In the mid-1850s A.D.
 Elkhorn Slough was a minor tributary to the much larger Pajaro-Salinas River system which shared a common entrance to the Pacific Ocean north of Moss Landing.
 In 1909 winter storms modified the course of the Salinas River to its present location south of Moss Landing, while Elkhorn Slough persisted as a tributary to the Old Salinas River channel.
 Construction of jetties at the Moss Landing Harbor in 1946 provided a direct link between the Pacific Ocean and Elkhorn Slough.
 At this time, salt marshes began to retreat from the axis of Elkhorn Slough as it evolved into its present form as a relatively stable estuarine embayment.